Culinary And Hospitality

 - Completed your Math and English Placement Tests

-- Completed payment for courses - either through Financial Aid or out-of-pocket
+- Decided on payment options - either through Financial Aid or Out-of-Pocket

 Group Advising Sessions